 Due to the ongoing restrictions relating to COVID-19, the club has suspended all activities running at the stadium – including the hugely popular Digital Education clubs.

-At a time when schools are closed and parents have the added responsibility of home-schooling with their children, the club wishes to play its part in supporting families by offering fun online learning.
+At a time when schools are closed and parents have the added responsibility of home-schooling with their children, the club has been playing its part in supporting families by offering fun online learning.

 Supporting young people aged 8-18